-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Reflects 4 years and 6 months of technical progress since the SL1 launch.

-Advantages of the Canon EOS Rebel SL1:
+Reasons to prefer the Canon EOS Rebel SL1:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.